ro-mille/PointyDrone/README.md

 #### Install dependences:
 `python -m pip install -r requirements.txt`
 Running the command `pip list` should list the following packages:
-gdown
+- gdown
-tensorflow
+- tensorflow (version 2.X)
-numpy
+- numpy
-mediapipe
+- mediapipe
-opencv
+- opencv

 #### Tello Python API:
 Someone fill this please (if is just a simple pip install feel free to add it to the requirements.txt file)